The Book of Mormon on Broadway - Tickets- Show Summary - Photos

 Ticket prices for the traveling show are significantly lower than their Broadway counterpart, but many of the locations are too large and the production suffers, especially when compared to the production at the Eugene O'Neill theatre on Broadway.

 Other than Broadway and the semi-permanent show in Chicago, the tour includes stops in 47 other cities across the US and Canada.
 Highlights include Minneapolis, Pittsburgh, Montreal, Miami, Orlando, Dallas, Vancouver, Washington DC, Salt Lake City and Denver.
 Even London, England also gets a visit.

-The Book of Mormon is 150 minutes long, including a 15 minute intermission.
+Show Duration: The Book of Mormon is 150 minutes long, including a 15 minute intermission.

 Jon B Platt

 Executive Producer: Stuart Thompson General Manager: David Turner as Stuart Thompson Productions Company Manager: James Lawson at Stuart Thompson Productions

 Serino Coyne Press Agent: